 Why prong collars are harmful to dogs

-Prong collars are a painful and unethical training collar some owners put on their dogs in an attempt to stop them from pulling on the lead.
-Sadly, they can cause serious harm to dogs and are a very ineffective training method.
+Prong collars are painful and unethical training collars.
+Owners use this on their dogs in an attempt to stop them from pulling on the lead.
+They can cause serious harm to dogs and are an ineffective training method.

-Prong collars are often perceived to be a quick fix to help control dogs and are often marketed by the product sellers as safe and quite gentle.
+Prong collars can be perceived to be a quick fix to help control dogs.
+They're often marketed by sellers as safe and quite gentle.
 Sadly, this isn't the case.

 Shock collars are similar but use an electric shock instead of prongs.

 What are prong collars and are they cruel?

 Prong collars are designed to cause pain or discomfort to the animal to reduce or stop them from pulling on their lead.

 They're based on the principle of applying something painful or frightening to stop unwanted behaviour.
 When a dog pulls on the lead, the metal prongs of the collar close and prong the sensitive skin around the neck.
 The prongs cause pain as well as potential injury and infection from puncture wounds and nerve damage.